Pacnet2013/bharath-hegde-everything/README.md

 bharath-hegde-everything
 ========================

-All of Bharath Hegde's programs and source on GitHub What else can you say?
+All of Bharath Hegde's programs and source that is on GitHub.
+What else?